shiukaheng/no-frills-big-brain-devcontainer/README.md

-# No-frills big brain devcontainer template for Ubuntu 22.04 LTS
+# 🏖️ No-frills devcontainer template for Ubuntu 22.04 LTS

 ## What is this?
-The default devcontainer template for VS Code is too much third-party bloat.
-This barebones template aims to make the devcontainer as minimal as possible and emulates the regular Docker experience as much as possible, and uses a docker-compose.yml to configure the container instead of learning how to use the devcontainer.json file.
+This is a barebones template that emulates the regular Docker experience as much as possible, and uses a docker-compose.yml to configure the container instead of learning how to use the devcontainer.json file.
 On top of that, it also includes some macros to make it easier to write Dockerfiles.

 ## Pre-requisites
 - Docker